 The Old Covenant Book of Leviticus outlines five special Levitical fire offerings and sacrifices.
-The Burnt Offering is for the sanctification of the whole man in self-surrender to the Lord even unto death.
-The Meal Offering is the fruit of that sanctification.
+The Burnt Offering is for the sanctification of the whole man in self-surrender to the Lord, even unto death.
+The Meal or Grain Offering is the fruit of that sanctification.
 The Peace Offering is the blossoming of the possession and enjoyment of saving grace.
 The Sin Offering is for making amends for sin.
 The Trespass Offering was for the restoration of rights that had been violated.

-The Meal Offering (Leviticus 2:1-16)
+The Meal or Grain Offering (Leviticus 2:1-16)

-The second Levitical offering is called a Meal or Grain Offering, and it is the only one that was not a blood offering.
+The second Levitical offering is called a Meal or Grain Offering, the only one that was not a blood offering.
 The Meal Offering is referred to in the Hebrew text as korban minchah, and literally means “to give a present.”
 Therefore, the basic concept is that of a gift (Genesis 32:13, 18).
 It was often used in the context of giving a gift to gain the favor of a superior.
 It was a tribute of a faithful worshipper to a divine overlord.
 (2)

 Cakes or Wafers of the Meal Offering

 Ten cakes (loaves) or ten wafers were prepared for the Meal Offering except for twelve cakes were prepared for the showbread and twelve “baked cakes” for the High Priest (4),